hyperledger/besu-docs/docs/Concepts/Plugins.md

 * **Stop** - Plugins are stopped by Besu.

 !!! note
-    Besu does not guarantee the order of the lifecycle events.
+    Besu does not guarantee the order plugins are called during lifecycle events.